 The beginning of the school year is always challenging trying to get back into the swing of the classroom.
-Kids have been out of the routine and schedule all summer and sometimes the transition back into school can be challenging.
-Following direction in the classroom is a concern that comes up a lot during the school year.
+Kids have been out of the routine and schedule all summer and sometimes the transition back to school can be challenging.
+Following directions in the classroom is a concern that comes up a lot during the school year.
 Many children struggle with this, but particularly children with special needs.

 In order for kids to follow directions, it's important to understand developmentally what children are able to understand and follow.
 It's also important to understand all the different ways you can give and encourage direction following based on their abilities.
 Let's take a look at all of this and more!

 Typical Development of Following Directions

 It's important to understand what children can follow based on their age and development.
 Following directions is part of language development and children add to this skill as they get older.

 Here is some basic developmental information to keep in mind.

 Age 1 – Children are able to understand and respond to simple, 1 step directions such as handing you a toy when you ask for it, or raising their arms when you say “up”.

 Age 2 – Your child can start to identify certain objects or body parts which is an important skill for being able to follow directions.

 Age 3 – Children begin understanding and carrying out more complex, 2 step directions.
 An example would be, “please pick up your clothes and put them in the hamper.”
 Remember if it is a brand new experience, your child will still have a hard time following the direction or command because it is still new to them.